nuhauddin/A02/README.md

 Step 5: Commit your changes

 Part 2:
-**Branch**: allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
+<br>**Branch**: allow you to develop features, fix bugs, or safely experiment with new ideas in a contained area of your repository.
 You always create a branch from an existing branch.
 **Clone**: copy the repository from GitHub.com to your local machine.
 **Commit**: records changes to one or more files in your branch.
 **Fetch**: retrieve new work done by other people.